 Energy Efficiency Rebates

-Incentives are available to help pay residents in Napa and Sonoma to rebuild homes that are energy efficient, comfortable, and ready to run on renewable energy.
+Incentives are available to help pay property owners in Napa and Sonoma to rebuild homes that are energy efficient, comfortable, and ready to run on renewable energy.
 Residents of Sonoma County are eligible for incentives up to $17,500; click here to learn more.
-Incentives for residents of Napa County are still being developed.
-Check back for updates!
+Residents of Napa County are eligible for incentives up to $12,540; click here to learn more.

 Home Energy Features Everyone Should Consider